Caramel (film): Critical reception

 The film received critical acclaim.
-As of 31 May 2023, the review aggregator Rotten Tomatoes reported that 92% of critics gave the film positive reviews, based on 77 reviews with an average rating of 7.1/10.
+As of 31 May 2023, the review aggregator Rotten Tomatoes reported that 94% of critics gave the film positive reviews, based on 80 reviews with an average rating of 7.3/10.
 The website's critical consensus states, "Caramel is both an astute cultural study, and a charming comedic drama from a talented newcomer."
-Metacritic reported the film had an average score of 70 out of 100, based on 17 reviews.
+Metacritic reported the film had an average score of 70 out of 100, based on 17 reviews, indicating "generally favorable reviews".

 Box office

 As of 18 May 2008, the film has grossed a little over $1 million in the US, despite its limited release.
 Internationally, it has amassed a little over $14 million, making it a very profitable foreign film.
 It was released on DVD in the United States on 17 June 2008.

 Awards and nominations

 The film was Lebanon's official submission to the 80th Academy Awards for Best Foreign Language Film.